Apply to WSP

 - Occasional opportunities to visit other WSP sites

 - Housing is provided at very few sites, see Placement Site Summaries

 - Opportunity to make a difference in a California community

 How to Apply:

-	STEP I: Review the following PDFs BEFORE completing WSP’s application:
+STEP I: Review the following before completing WSP’s application:

-	STEP II: Complete, rename and email the following to WSP.Recruiter@ccc.ca.gov by June 30th, 2021.
+STEP II: Complete and email the following to WSP.Recruiter@ccc.ca.gov

-	- Year 28 WSP Application: include our secret code from the Informational video
+- Year 28 WSP Application (PDF): include our secret code from the Informational video

 - Cover Letter: addressing why you feel you need this opportunity

 - Resume: please keep it to one page, you do not need to include references